x-77-x/SphereServer-0.51x/README.md

 <b>[ISSUE 09]</b><BR>
--walk and shoot would be nice, half accuracy when moving?
+-walk and shoot would be nice, shoot and run, but half accuracy when moving?

 <b>[ISSUE 10]</b><BR>